-- Junior and Senior fees must be paid in full in order to attend the prom.
-Fees must be paid in full before purchasing a ticket - no exceptions. - All prom attendees must have a ticket for themselves and their guest.
+• Junior and Senior fees must be paid in full in order to attend the prom.
+Fees must be paid in full before purchasing a ticket - no exceptions.

+- All prom attendees must have a ticket for themselves and their guest.
 Guests who are not Brazos students will be asked to show photo ID (school ID or driver's license) at event. - Guests who are not Brazos students must fill out the Brazos Student Guest Form prior to purchasing ticket.
 Brazos High School principal, Mr. Cormier, will approve all guest forms. - The prom will begin at 8:00 p.m.
 There will be no admittance to prom after 9:30 p.m.
 Once students and guests exit the prom, they will not be allowed to re-enter.
 The prom will end promptly at 12 a.m. - All prom attendees should conduct themselves in an orderly manner.
 All school rules apply for Brazos students and guests.
 Anyone not conducting him/herself in an orderly and appropriate manner will be asked to leave the prom and their parent will be notified immediately.
 Appropriate discipline procedures will follow in accordance with the student handbook.
 Violations will result in consequences deemed appropriate by school officials (e.g., suspensions, expulsions, notification of law enforcement, etc. - Smoking, alcohol or drug use is not permitted by anyone attending prom.
-Anyone suspected to be under the influence of drugs or alcohol will be reported to campus administration and the police officers on duty. - Guests over the age of 20 are not allowed to attend. - Middle School/Jr. High/or any students younger than 15 are not allowed to attend as a guest. - Guests must be in good standing at their school and have no record of serious misconduct. - Students in an alternative (DAEP/JJAEP) school setting in any school district are not allowed to attend.
+Anyone suspected to be under the influence of drugs or alcohol will be reported to campus administration and the police officers on duty. - Guests over the age of 20 are not allowed to attend. - Middle School/Jr. High/or any students younger than 15 are not allowed to attend as a guest. - Guests must be in good standing at their school and have no record of serious misconduct or poor attendance. - Students in an alternative (DAEP/JJAEP) school setting in any school district are not allowed to attend.

-PROM DRESS CODE
+• PROM DRESS CODE

 - Parents are expected to monitor and approve clothing according to the following guidelines.
 Failure to adhere to the guidelines will result in being denied entry to the prom and forfeiture of prom ticket. - Dress is formal as Junior/Senior Prom is a formal occasion - Proper and formal grooming is expected.
 No unusual hairstyles or hair color will be allowed. - Footwear should be formal.
 No athletic shoes, work boots, flip-flops etc. - Dress code guidelines apply to accessories and jewelry.
-Nose piercings or facial piercings are not allowed.
+Nose piercings or facial piercings are not allowed. - GIRLS - Dresses must be not shorter than mid-thigh. - Proper under garments must be worn. - Dresses must have necklines that ensure appropriate coverage of the bust area.
+Dresses with low-cut or plunging necklines that expose too much are not allowed. - Dresses must have backlines that sufficiently cover appropriate areas.